Multivariate expansivity theory and Pierce-Birkhoff conjecture: Analytic expansions and application to function theory

-\begin{remark} Next we highlight the possibility two separate disparate expansions in separate directions at spots not quite equivalent can have the same kernel.
-The proposition below underscores this possibility.
-Put it differently, any two expansions need not happen in the same direction to have the chance of having the same kernel.
-That is to say, all hybrids expansions should in principle have the same kernel of their expansions. \end{remark}
+It may be possible that distinct non-equivalent expansions in separate directions at spots can have the same kernel.
+In the following, we show that all hybrid expansions have the same kernel of their expansions.